MrTWrecks0208/Springboard/README.md

 ## 📖 How to Use Springboard
 > [!IMPORTANT]
 > Springboard requires an 🔑API key to use.
 >>Get your 🆓 API key <a href="https://rapidapi.com/fivefilters/api/full-text-rss/pricing">here</a>.
-Select the Basic plan, then follow the steps on-screen.
+Select the Basic plan, then follow the steps on screen.

 Springboard is run from the share sheet in Safari (or your preferred browser).
 When you hit a paywall, simply tap the share sheet icon at the bottom of the screen and select 'Springboard' from the menu.